Architecture Notes

 Design Principles

-• Protocol compliance first - Core JSON-RPC 2.0 protocol fully implemented; HTTP transport has documented deviations (see Transport Behavior in README)
+• Protocol compliance first - Core JSON-RPC 2.0 behavior is implemented with documented strict defaults and HTTP transport deviations (see Transport Behavior in README)

 • Clean separation - Each class has a single, focused responsibility